Protecting the ones that are protecting us all

-We appreciate your commitment to the well-being of us all.
+We appreciate your dedication to the well-being of us all.
 We also know this career commitment you have made is extremely difficult for you and your loved ones.
-Exhaustion, compassion fatigue, vicarious trauma, and fear for your own health are very real.
+Exhaustion, compassion fatigue, vicarious trauma, and fear for your own health are valid concerns.

 We dedicate a day each week to serving police, firefighters and first responders with healthcare services.